Last Updated – May 24, 2022

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our Website.
 Any transmission of personal information is at your own risk.
 To the fullest extent legally permitted, we are not responsible for circumvention of any privacy settings or security measures contained on the Website.

 We may revise and update this Policy from time to time in our sole discretion.
 All changes are effective immediately when we post them, and apply to all access to and use of the Website and handling of your personal information thereafter.
 It is our policy to post any changes we make to our Policy on this page.
 If we make material changes to how we treat our users’ personal information, we will notify you through a notice on the Website home page.
 The date the Policy was last revised is identified at the top of the page.

-To ask questions or comment about this Policy and our privacy practices, contact us at:
+To ask questions or comment about this Policy and our privacy practices or if you are based in Europe or the UK and wish to exercise your rights under data protection law as described above, please contact us at:

 Address: Rockefeller Philanthropy Advisors